Anna Veres-Székely & invited lecturers: Sándor Albrecht & Mihály Berkics

 On the classes the different perspectives of the psychology of adaptation will be presented (the data science, developmental, genetic, evolutionary, personality, cognitive and affective psychology perspectives) with students' active participation in the discussions of the topics.
 1-3 compulsory and several recommended articles will be provided for each topic on the course google drive (link is sent via Neptun email).

-During the semester you should engage in a compulsory course activity to receive THE FIRST PART OF YOUR COURSE GRADE.
+During the semester you should engage in a compulsory ourse activity to receive THE FIRST PART OF YOUR COURSE GRADE.

 Course Activities in more detail:

-(2) GROUP DEMONSTRATION OF A CHOSEN TOPIC is performed by groups of 3-5 students during the semester (see dates in the course schedule below).
-The time limit for the presentations is 5min/person.
-It should be a product of the whole group which may include presentations, demonstration of a specific topic chosen by the group, discussion of a debated area, games and quizzes, etc. Practically anything and everything!
-Topic should be linked to one of the main topics already discussed, but should be unique (wide or narrow).
-Each demonstrator will receive a group grade (same for the whole group) and an individual grade (may vary).
-Mean of these two grades (rounded according to mathematical rules) may serve as the first partial grade for the course.
+(2) GROUP DEMONSTRATIONS is performed by groups of 3-10 students during the semester (see dates in the course schedule below).
+The time limit for the presentations is 3 min / person.
+It should be a product of the whole group, crafted around a topic of Your interests with activities (e.g. games and quizzes).
+Practically anything and everything can be done here!
+Use your imagnations!
+The chosen topic should be linked to one of the main topics already discussed, but should be unique (wide or narrow).
+Each demonstrator will receive the same group grade (based on performance of the whole group).

 How to prepare?
 Organize the group, discuss your topic, plan, practice and make sure that you are interesting and amusing!
 Ensure active participation of Your audience!
-Mind the time limit!!!
-Course tutor as well as participants are entitled to ask questions from demonstrators about the demo and about the main topic areas and it's readings, linked to the demo.
-See topics, an google xls for application to the demonstration opportunities and more info in the course google drive (link is sent via Neptun email).
+Mind the time limit!